mangalam-research/wed/README.rst

 * Wed currently only understand a subset of RelaxNG (through the `salve <https://github.com/mangalam-research/salve/>`_ package).

+* Wed currently does not currently support editing attributes in a generic way *as attributes*.
+The functionality just has not been implemented **yet** because wed is developed in the context of a project where all attributes are set by software or are edited through domain-specific abstractions rather than directly, as attributes.
+Other features are more pressing.

 * Eventually the plan is for having complete handling of XML namespace changes, and there is incipient code to deal with this but for now the safe thing to do if you have a file using multiple namespaces is